|

 FIN Outdoor movies

 FIN Outdoor offers free outdoor movies every weekend from June to August.
-Weather permitting after dusk in the Public Gardens will show select classic movies on a large inflatable screen.
+If the weather permits, classic movies will be shown after dusk in the Public Gardens on a large inflatable screen.

 |